Bradley Junction, Florida: History

 A CSX train on the Brewster Subdivision at the namesake for Bradley Junction.

 Bradley Junction is named for the railroad junction located in the community, which was historically the junction between the Seaboard Air Line Railroad (the east-west track) and the Charlotte Harbor and Northern Railway (the north-south track).
 The junction itself is named after phosphate mining company executive Peter B. Bradley, who chartered the Charlotte Harbor and Northern Railway in 1905.
 The railroad junction still exists today and both lines are now owned by CSX Transportation.
 In the mid 1990s, the Florida Gulf Coast Railroad Museum (now the Florida Railroad Museum) moved the railroad station from Bradley Junction to Parrish.
 The depot was then consumed by a fire soon after the move.

 Geography

-Bradley Junction is located at 27.795 degrees north, 81.98056 degrees west (27.795, -81.98056).
-The elevation for the community is 135 feet above sea level.
+Bradley Junction's elevation is 135 feet above sea level.

+Demographics

+Bradley Junction first appeared as a census designated place in the 2010 U.S. census.